-Not only is IS to a degree an alien movement in the larger body politic of the Middle East, it also seems to be a partly western phenomenon, a hideous offspring resulting from western neocolonial adventures in the region, coupled with alienation and demonization of Muslim communities in western societies.
+Not only is ISIS to a degree an alien movement in the larger body politic of the Middle East, but it also seems to be a partly Western phenomenon, a hideous offspring resulting from Western neocolonial adventures in the region, coupled with alienation and demonization of Muslim communities in Western societies.

-By “western phenomenon,” I refrain from suggesting that IS is largely a creation of western intelligence as many conspiracy theories have persistently advocated.
-Of course, one is justified to raise questions regarding funds, armaments, black market oil trade, and the ease through which thousands of western and Arab fighters managed to reach Syria and Iraq in recent years.
-The crimes carried out by the Assad regime, his army and allies during the four-year long Syria civil war, and the unquenchable appetite to orchestrate a regime change in Damascus as a paramount priority made nourishing the anti-Assad forces with wannabe ‘jihadists’ justified, if not encouraged.
+By “Western phenomenon,” I refrain from suggesting that ISIS is largely a creation of Western intelligence as many conspiracy theories have persistently advocated.
+Of course, one is justified to raise questions regarding funds, armaments, black market oil trade, and the ease through which thousands of Western and Arab fighters managed to reach Syria and Iraq in recent years.
+The crimes carried out by the Assad regime, his army, and allies during the four-year-long Syria civil war, and the unquenchable appetite to orchestrate a regime change in Damascus as a paramount priority made nourishing the anti-Assad forces with wannabe ‘jihadists’ justified, if not encouraged.

-The latest announcement by Turkey’s foreign minister Meylut Cavusoglu of the arrest of a spy “working for the intelligence service of a country participating in the coalition against ISIS” – presumably Canada – allegedly for helping three young British girls join IS, was revealing.
+The latest announcement by Turkey’s Foreign Minister Meylut Cavusoglu of the arrest of a spy “working for the intelligence service of a country participating in the coalition against ISIS” – presumably Canada – allegedly for helping three young British girls join ISIS, was revealing.

-The accusation feeds into a growing discourse that locates IS within a western, not Middle Eastern discourse.
+The accusation feeds into a growing discourse that locates ISIS within a Western, not Middle Eastern discourse.

-Still, it is not the conspiracy per se that I find intriguing, if not puzzling, but the ongoing, albeit indirect conversation between IS and the West, involving French, British and Australian so-called “Jihadists,” their sympathizers and supporters on one hand, and various western governments, intelligence services, rightwing media pundits, etc on the other.
+Still, it is not the conspiracy per se that I find intriguing, if not puzzling, but the ongoing, albeit indirect conversation between ISIS and the West, involving French, British, and Australian so-called “jihadists,” their sympathizers and supporters on one hand, and various Western governments, intelligence services, rightwing media pundits, etc on the other.

-The conventional media narrative on IS focuses mostly on the politicking, division and unity that happened between various groups, but ignores the reasons behind the existence of these groups in the first place.
+The conventional media narrative on ISIS focuses mostly on the politicking, division, and unity that happened between various groups, but ignores the reasons behind the existence of these groups in the first place.

-The Syria civil war was another opportunity at expansion sought successfully by ISI, whose capital until then was Baquba, Iraq.
-ISI was headed by Abu Bakr al-Baghdadi, a key player in the establishment of Jabhat al-Nusra (al-Nusra Front).
-The highly cited breakup between al-Baghdadi and al-Nusra leader Mohammed al-Golani is referenced as the final stage of IS’s brutal rise to power and ISI becoming ISIL or ISIS, before settling finally at the current designation of simply “Islamic State,” or IS.
+The Syria civil war was another opportunity at expansion sought successfully by ISIS, whose capital until then was Baquba, Iraq.
+ISIS was headed by Abu Bakr al-Baghdadi, a key player in the establishment of Jabhat al-Nusra (al-Nusra Front).
+The highly cited breakup between al-Baghdadi and al-Nusra leader Mohammed al-Golani is referenced as the final stage of ISIS’ brutal rise to power.

 Following the division, “some estimates suggest that about 65% of Jabhat al-Nusra elements quickly declared their allegiance to ISIS.
 Most of those were non-Syrian jihadists,” reported Lebanon’s al-Safir.

-Militants’ politicking aside, such massively destructive and highly organized occurrences are not born in a vacuum and don’t operate independently from many existing platforms that help spawn, arm, fund and sustain them.
-For example, IS’ access to oil refineries says nothing about its access to wealth.
-To obtain funds from existing economic modes, IS needed to tap into a complex economic apparatus that would involve other countries, regional and international markets.
-In other words, IS exists because there are those who are invested in their existence, and the highly touted anti-IS coalition has evidently done little to confront this reality.
+Militants’ politicking aside, such massively destructive and highly organized occurrences are not born in a vacuum and don’t operate independently from many existing platforms that help spawn, arm, fund, and sustain them.
+For example, ISIS’ access to oil refineries says nothing about its access to wealth.
+To obtain funds from existing economic modes, ISIS needed to tap into a complex economic apparatus that would involve other countries, regional and international markets.
+In other words, ISIS exists because there are those who are invested in their existence, and the highly touted anti-IS coalition has evidently done little to confront this reality.

-In a letter signed by over a hundred Muslim scholars that was published last September, the theologians and clergymen from around the Muslim word rightly disowned IS and its bloodthirsty ambitions as un-Islamic.
-Indeed, IS’ war tactics, are the reverse of the rules of war in Islam, and have been a God-send to those who made successful careers by simply bashing Islam, and advocating foreign policies that are predicated on an irrational fear of Muslims.
-But particularly interesting was the Arabic version of the letter’s emphasis on IS’s lack of command over the Arabic language, efficiency which is a requirement for making legal Islamic rulings and fatwas.
+In a letter signed by over a hundred Muslim scholars that was published last September, the theologians and clergymen from around the Muslim world rightly disowned ISIS and its bloodthirsty ambitions as un-Islamic.
+Indeed, ISIS’ war tactics, are the reverse of the rules of war in Islam and have been a God-send to those who made successful careers by simply bashing Islam, and advocating foreign policies that are predicated on an irrational fear of Muslims.
+But particularly interesting was the Arabic version of the letter’s emphasis on ISIS’ lack of command over the Arabic language, efficiency which is a requirement for making legal Islamic rulings, and fatwas.

-That discourse is too involved for a transitory mention, for it is an essential one to the IS story.
+That discourse is too involved for a transitory mention, for it is an essential one to the ISIS story.
 It is one that has involved various schools of thought, including a breed of Muslim “liberals,” used conveniently to juxtapose them with an “extremist” bunch.
-Yet between the apologists and the so-called Jihadists, a genuine, Muslim-led discussion about Islam by non-coopted Muslim scholars remains missing.
+Yet between the apologists and the so-called jihadists, a genuine, Muslim-led discussion about Islam by non-coopted Muslim scholars remains missing.

 The intellectual vacuum is more dangerous than it may seem.
 There is no question that while the battle is raging on in the Middle East region, the discourse itself is growingly being manipulated and is becoming a western one.
-This is why IS is speaking English, for its language complete with authentic western accents, methods, messages and even the orange hostage jumpsuits, is centered in some other sociopolitical and cultural context.
+This is why ISIS is speaking English, for its language complete with authentic Western accents, methods, messages, and even the orange hostage jumpsuits, is centered in some other sociopolitical and cultural context.